The PADI Difference

 - PADI Blog and TecRec Blog – Get the latest PADI dive news and scuba-related discussions by tapping into PADI’s blogs.
 The TecRec blog focuses specifically on technical diving news and equipment, while the PADI Blog covers recreational diving topics and provides words of wisdom from the Dive GuruTM.

-- PADI on Facebook, Twitter, Google+ and YouTube (PADI TV) – You can interact with other PADI Divers who share stories, photos, videos and discuss their passion – scuba diving – through social media sites.
+- PADI on Facebook, Twitter, Instagram, TikTok, Pinterest, and YouTube – You can interact with other PADI Divers who share stories, photos, and videos and discuss their passion – scuba diving – through social media sites.

 As a PADI Diver, you join millions of others to form a growing force that can and does make a difference in the effort to preserve the underwater world.
 PADI courses encompass environmental awareness and protection philosophies that emphasize the importance of protecting fragile aquatic ecosystems.
 The worldwide PADI organization is committed to preserving the aquatic environment for future generations.
-Diving won’t survive without beautiful places to visit, and PADI Divers are encouraged to take action with Project AWARE® and make every dive count for a clean, healthy ocean planet.
+Diving won’t survive without beautiful places to visit, and PADI Divers are encouraged to take action with the PADI AWARE FoundationTM and make every dive count for a clean, healthy ocean planet.